-Once axial tile exceeds 45 degrees there is no more temperate zone in terms of sunlight; under a 45 degree axial tilt both the polar circles and tropics are at 45 degrees latitude.
+Once axial tilt exceeds 45 degrees there is no more temperate zone in terms of sunlight; under a 45 degree axial tilt both the polar circles and tropics are at 45 degrees latitude.
 At 45 degrees latitude in this world on the summer solstice the sun peaks directly overhead and doesn’t quite sink below the horizon at midnight; on the winter solstice the sun doesn’t quite rise above the horizon at noon.
 This constant day and night will produce more extreme seasons, but at these ranges of tilt the Earth will still be rather Earth-like; the tropics will be hot and the poles will be cold year-round.
 This doesn’t remain the case at higher levels of tilt.

 A World Turned on its Side